- Minimalist feel

 I found after just around 35 miles of wear, I was having to pull the two halves of the upper together so they touched over the tongue.
 Although tightened as far as possible, they still started to feel a little sloppy.

 It was a shame, since the shoes fit so perfectly for the first 35-ish miles, only to stretch out so they started to feel like an old sock.
-However, the Vanish XC is clearly marketed as a cross-country racing shoe, not a daily trainer, so I don’t think it's fair to criticize Altra for these durability limitations.
+However, the Vanish XC is clearly marketed as a cross-country racing shoe, not a daily trainer, so I don’t think it's fair to criticise Altra for these durability limitations.

 I’d say that compared to other cross-country racing spikes, the Vanish XC’s upper has comparable longevity.
 And for those 35 miles, it really is one of the most comfortable and lightest uppers I’ve ever come across.